 A call or an email that only pitches your goals to the donor appears unconcerned about their view.
 You have to take a step to bring the donor closer to the endeavor by fostering a two-way communication between them and the organization.

 Ask for opinion, take suggestions and make calls to know their experience so far.
 Develop a healthy back and forth conversation where both you and the donor get to know each other better over time.

 All these small steps come together to create a personalized experience for your donors.
 Over time, it will boost donor loyalty toward the organization because they feel you regard them specifically as important for your progress.
-You have to notice the traits of donors for your cause and sometimes come up with ways to personalize your communication with them.Tags: advice, advocacy, donor, donor loyalty, donor stewardship, Fundraising, How-To
+You have to notice the traits of donors for your cause and sometimes come up with ways to personalize your communication with them.Tags: advice, advocacy, donor, donor communication, donor loyalty, donor management, donor management process, donor segmentation, donor stewardship, Fundraising, How-To